 In a recent webinar, The Walmart Marketplace team showed the new Seller Central Listing Quality Dashboard.
 We’ve been getting a lot of questions about how this new tool measures listing quality, how it’s different than Content Quality score, and how SKU Ninja works with this new Seller Central dashboard.

-Seller Central is Walmart’s online platform for Marketplace sellers.
+Seller Center is Walmart’s online platform for Marketplace sellers.
 The new Listing Quality Dashboard shows a sellers items’ Listing Quality scores at a category and item level.
 Marketplace sellers can now view Walmart’s listing scores of their item pages and get details on how to improve.

 What is a Listing Quality Score?